 Beginner app developers are people who have just started in the field of mobile application development.
 They might have heard about the awesome Android developer salary or the iOS developer salary, or might simply have a thing for app development in general.
-Whatever the case might be, these people are seen as complete beginners with a very limited pool of information and (most of the time) no prior experience with working in a company.
+Whatever the case might be, these people are seen as complete beginners with a very limited pool of information, smallest app developer salary, and (most of the time) no prior experience with working in a company.

 Beginner app developers are usually tasked with some small assignments that would help the employer determine the person’s skill level and find a suitable place for him or her in the company more quickly.
 In some cases, the company might even offer the beginner developer a formal training opportunity.

 Entry-level app developers have a set timeframe (usually it’s three months, but it can vary from company to company) in which he or she has to prove to their employers that they are suitable for the job.
 This could happen sooner (in rare cases – later) – it all depends on the individual situation.